appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/edit-ticket-details.md

     - Delete the **Reset** button.
     - Click the **Submit** button.
 Change the **Label** property to `Save`.

 3. You need to display the details of the currently selected item in the List.
-Refer to Fig 1 for placement of widgets.
+Refer to Fig 1 for the placement of widgets.
 Drop three Input and four Select widgets inside the Form and set their properties as follows:

     <b><u>Properties - Input widget 1</u></b>